The Irving Porter Church Refractor

 The telescope tracks objects in the sky using an original weight-driven clockdrive.
 Wound by hand once every 90 minutes while in use, the weights power a set of gears that turn the telescope at 15 degrees per hour on its polar axis.
 This allows it to compensate for the rotation of the Earth and keeps objects centered in the eyepiece for long periods of time.
 A flyball governor in the heart of the clockdrive regulates the exact speed at which the gears turn; it moves outwards as it spins faster due to centrifugal motion, and applies a brake once it reaches a high enough, predetermined point.

 Few antique telescopes have their original, unmodified clockdrives left in operation, making the Irving Porter Church Telescope one of only a handful in its condition.
-The telescope is open to the public every Friday evening as part of our open house nights regardless of weather, and when clear, visitors have the opportunity to look through the nearly 100 year old refractor at the planets, stars, and galaxies.
+The telescope is open to the public every Friday evening as part of our open house nights regardless of weather, and when clear, visitors have the opportunity to look through the 100 year old refractor at the planets, stars, and galaxies.